broilo/Summaries/Hands-on_ML/chap2/README.md

 * To try to combine the models that perform best.
 * The group (or "ensemble") will often perform better than the best individual model.
-    * E.g., Random Forest perform better than the individual Decision Trees they rely on.
+    - E.g., Random Forest perform better than the individual Decision Trees they rely on.

+### Evaluate Your System on the Test Set

+* The performance will usually be slightly worse than what you measured using cross-validation if you did a lot of hyperparameter tuning
+    - Simply because your system ends up fin-tuned to perform well on the validation data, and will likely not perform as well on unknown data sets.
+* You must ALWAYS resist the temptation to tweak the hyperparameters to make the numbers look good on the test set.
+    - The improvements would be unlikely to generalize to new data.

+**Project prelaunch phase:**

+1. Present your solution
+    - highlighting what you've learned
+    - what worked and what didn't
+    - what assumptions were made
+    - what your system's limitations are
+2. Document everything
+3. Create nice presentation
+    - with clear visualizations
+    - easy-to-remember statements

 # Keywords